A Network-Constrained Demand Response Game for Procuring Energy Balancing Services: Case study

 \subsection{Security analysis}

-Next, we highlight the importance of including physical (security) constraints by comparing the results with and without including such constraints in our model.
-We consider 12 consumers providing flexibility services for BRP.
+Next, we highlight the importance of including AC power flow network constraints by comparing the results with and without including such constraints in our model.
+We consider 12 consumers providing balancing services for the utility company.
 For the sake of simplicity, we assume only one consumer is connected to each bus and we label each active consumer by the bus number it is connected to.
 We investigate two scenarios:

 Scenario 1: There is an energy surplus.
 In this scenario, to consume the extra energy from the transmission system, an active consumer with flexible loads is rewarded to consume more energy.